 In the earlier years after the funding of the New China in 1949, rural education was very backward with most of the peasants were illiterate.
-In 1949, there were only 346,800 primary schools with school enrolment of 24,391million primary students and school size averaged 140 children.
-The enrolment rate of school age children for primary education rate was only about $50\%^{42}$.
+In 1949, there were only 346,800 primary schools with school enrolment of 24,391 million primary students and school size averaged 140 children.
+The enrolment rate of school age children for primary education rate was only about 50 % (Wu 1992).
 School mapping was regarded as the key to universal compulsory education.
 The principle was to promote going to nearby schools in rural areas.
-The state put forward the guideline that "every village set up a primary school, every commune set up a secondary school" and "Going to primary school without going out of the village (cun), going to junior secondary school without going out of the commune (she)".
+The state put forward the guideline that "every village set up a primary school, every commune set up a secondary school" and "Going to primary schools without going out of the village (cun), going to junior secondary school without going out of the pian (a group of villages), going to senior high school without going out of the commune (she)".
 The goal was to make access to education universal with extensive coverage of primary and secondary schools even if this meant many were small.
 This led to every village having a primary school or small size teaching point.

-The Nine Year Compulsory Education Law indicated in 1986 that "Local people's governments should reasonably make school layout plans for primary and junior secondary schools that enable children to go to school nearby and in the neighborhood"43.
+The Nine Year Compulsory Education Law indicated in 1986 that "Local people's governments should reasonably make school layout plans for primary and junior secondary schools that enable children to go to school nearby and in the neighborhood".
 The school layout policy was mainly to ensure basic access and convenient schooling opportunities, this needed certain number of schools and reasonable distribution.
-Between 1988 and 1998, the number of primary schools increased from 600, 000 to 800,00044.
+Between 1988 and 1998, the number of primary schools increased from 600,000 to 800,000 (Wu and Shi 2011).

 There are three types of primary schools in rural areas.
 The first type is central primary school which is a complete primary school with grade 1-6, usually located in the town of a township.
 It has administrative function over other primary schools under its umbrella in the area.
 Secondly there are some complete primary schools with grade 1-6 which fall under the central primary school.
 Thirdly, to accommodate the situation in remote and mountainous areas with scattered populations, there are incomplete schools with only grade 1-3.
 There are a few teachers and one or two classes normally using multi-grade teaching strategy.
-By 2000, more than one third of the rural primary schools were incomplete schools45.
+By 2000, more than one third of the rural primary schools were incomplete schools (Wu and Shi 2011).
 Usually each township has one junior secondary school.
 Senior secondary schools are normally in the county town.
 This pattern of school layout has played important role in universal compulsory education in rural China.
 Under the principles, a large number of primary and secondary schools were set up in rural areas.
-Taking Daxing county of Beijing as an example, by 1978 there were 440 primary schools, 15 for each township in average, 73 junior secondary schools, 2.5 for each township in average46.
+Taking Daxing county of Beijing as an example, by 1978 there were 440 primary schools, 15 for each township in average, 73 junior secondary schools, 2.5 for each township in average (Zhao 2013).